One fire. One cauldron. And suddenly, cooking regains something essential.

 It immediately speaks to our collective memory: pot-au-feu, cassoulet, lentils, chicken, rabbit, potée, shepherd's bread.

-This kit is probably the most accessible for beginners.
+This box is probably the most accessible for beginners.
 The dishes are recognizable, comforting, and easy to share.
-They allow you to gain confidence with the cauldron while rediscovering the great classics of French open-fire cooking.
+They allow you to gain confidence with the cauldron while rediscovering the great classics of French wood-fired cuisine.

 - Stew with dark beer and farm pork